akitogo/GoogleCloudTranslation/README.md

 ### Standalone

-This API will be installed into a directory called `GoogleCloudTranslation` and then the API can be instantiated via ` new GoogleCloudStoreage.models.GoogleCloudTranslation()` with the following constructor arguments:
+This API will be installed into a directory called `GoogleCloudTranslation` and then the API can be instantiated via ` new GoogleCloudTranslation.models.GoogleCloudTranslation()` with the following constructor arguments:

 ```
 <cfargument name="apiKey" 			required="true">